 Why in the Lord’s name in vain would the NYT help criminals stay out of jail?
 What’s the word for that action?
 Helping a criminal avoid justice….
-“Accessory,” I think.
-Yep, that’s it.
+“Accessory,” leaps to mind.
 Really, why did The New York Times not publish?
 Whose side are they on?
 Now we know.

 Once again, American filmmakers in the 1970s nailed it.
 Presented for your consideration, Sydney Pollack’s 1975 film Three Days of The Condor.
 In this clip, CIA Analyst Joseph Turner (Robert Redford) tells CIA Coup Member J. Higgins (Cliff Robertson) that he has blown the whistle on a secret cabal within the CIA which is manufacturing evidence and plotting to start a war in Iran in order to seize the oil in the region.
 What a crazy plot!
 Yeah, so, in this final scene, the two walk through Times Square so as to make tails and bugging difficult.